Here's How Freddie Mercury Reacted After Hearing 'Ice Ice Baby'

 But in the early '90s, those details were all still being litigated — which is how Queen ended up finding out that the bass line from their hit "Under Pressure" had been lifted for rapper Vanilla Ice's breakout single "Ice Ice Baby."

 The saga of Ice's entanglement with Queen is long, sordid, and often hilarious, but we've never known how late singer Freddie Mercury reacted after hearing "Ice Ice Baby" for the first time.
-It's a scenario we can now imagine courtesy of Mercury's longtime assistant Phoebe Freestone, who recounted her version of events in a blog post recently added to his official site.
+It's a scenario we can now imagine courtesy of Mercury's longtime assistant Peter "Phoebe" Freestone, who recounted his version of events in a blog post recently added to his official site.

 As Freestone writes, Mercury actually thought he was listening to "Under Pressure" at first — and as reality set in, he seemed bemused more than angry.
 "He carried on eating his breakfast and suddenly stopped, frowning.
-I thought there was a problem with his food but he said ‘no,'" she recalled.
+I thought there was a problem with his food but he said ‘no,'" he recalled.
 "He started listening intently and couldn’t believe his ears.
 He was smiling when he said that he couldn’t believe what he was hearing ... a blatant ripoff."

 After calling manager Jim Beach, Mercury apparently "left it at that, always remembering that imitation is the sincerest form of flattery" — although the way things shook out wasn't always flattering for Vanilla Ice, who soon saw the chart-topping era of his career implode in a cloud of embarrassing personal revelations and Ninja Turtles, and would spend years facing assorted mockery for the way he'd handled the "Under Pressure" situation.